rockefelm/rockefelm/README.md

 ## Hi there 👋

+I'm a Back-end Developer in training.
+I enjoy writing in Typescript and Python.
+I'm currently learning SQL from the ground up to expand my skillset.

+Checkout some of my pinned projects below!

 <!--
 **rockefelm/rockefelm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.